nathancrews/LandXML2glTF/README.md

 # LandXML2glTF
-Converts LandXML file format, versions 2.0 and 1.2, to .glTF files for 3D viewing integration
+Converts LandXML files, versions 2.0 and 1.2, to .glTF files for 3D viewing integration.
+This project is setup using CMake for Windows, Linux and MacOS

 <h2>Build Instructions</h2>
+Use CMake to generate the build files.
+On Windows, a Visual Studio solution and project files will be produced.
+On Linux, Makefile will be produced.
+On MacOS, use >cmake -G Xcode .. to produce an Xcode project.

-Use CMake to generate the Visual Studio solution and project files.
-Open Windows Powershell or any other terminal that can run cmake, then:
+ Open Windows Powershell, VSCode terminal or any other terminal that can run cmake, then:

-Example:

 c:\\>d: